 The respondent is a 32 years old man from Afghanistan.
 On the 3rd of April, he crossed the border from Croatia into Slovenia and was detected shortly after at 11:00 am, after two or three hours walking in Slovenia.
-He was traveling with a small group of people, who were able to avoid the apprehension by running away so that the respondent remained alone.
+He was traveling with a small group of people, who were able to avoid the apprehension by running away so the respondent remained alone.

 After two hours in the police station, at 10:00 pm, another two police officers put him into a van and drove between three and four hours to the Bosnian border.
-He was pushed back to Bosnia, into a forest between Maljevac (Croatia) and Velika Kladuša (Bosnia), on the 4th of April at 2:30 am.
+He was reportedly pushed back to Bosnia, into a forest between Maljevac (Croatia) and Velika Kladuša (Bosnia), on the 4th of April at 2:30 am.
 It was night and he could not see anything.
 He started walking until he found a blanket and decided to sleep, waiting for the day light.